 Google’s Sundeep Jain on the Expanded Text Ad rollout, device bidding, similar audiences & more

-During a keynote discussion at SMX Advanced, Jain shared insights on Expanded Text Ads and what advertisers should be working on ahead of the holidays.
+During a keynote discussion at SMX Advanced, Jain shared insights on how Expanded Text Ads will roll out and what advertisers should be working on ahead of the holidays.